2026 FIFA World Cup qualification (AFC): Draw

 The draw for the first and second rounds of joint qualification took place in Kuala Lumpur, Malaysia on 27 July 2023.
 The top 26 ranked teams were given byes to the second round, while the 20 teams entering the first round were seeded into two pots of 10 teams each and drawn alternately from pot 1 then pot 2 to form a pairing.
 The team from pot 1 hosted the first leg and the team from pot 2 hosted the second leg.
-Pots 1, 2 and 3 for the second round draw contained the teams ranked 1–9, 10–18, and 19–26, respectively, while pot 4 contained placeholders for the ten first round ties.
+Pots 1, 2 and 3 for the second round draw contained the teams ranked 1–9, 10–18, and 19–26, respectively, while pot 4 contained placeholders for the ten winners of the first round ties.
 Nine teams were drawn from pot 4 first and placed in position 4 of each group.
 The tenth team from pot 4 was moved to Pot 3, and subsequently drawn at random from Pot 3.
 Teams were then drawn into each group sequentially from pots 3, 2, and 1.